Parallel Universe (song): Background

-Being one of the album's loudest songs in terms of distortion, it also does not contain any of the Chili's signature funk-orientated bass lines which they had been primarily known for in the past.
+The song is one of the heaviest on the album in terms of distortion.
+It is the first song in which bassist Flea plays with a pick, contrary to the funk-oriented basslines he was typically associated with.
 Anthony Kiedis' vocals are subdued during the verses, reflecting an approach towards melodic balladry, while similarly the song lyrically tackles darker, more introspective themes than those that the band generally had a reputation for.

-The song is also notable for its lack of backing vocals, which are on almost every other track on Californication.
+The song lacks backing vocals, which are on almost every other track on Californication.

 Despite only being a promotional single, "Parallel Universe" remains a live favorite in the band's setlists and has been performed over 330 times since its release, making it one of the band's most performed songs since its first performance in 1998.
 During the By the Way Tour, the band often performed a tease of Fugazi's "Latest Disgrace" prior to the song.
 Since then, it has only returned once during the Unlimited Love Tour in November 2023.

 No music video was made for the single.